AvaLido/contracts/README.md

 The network stores state in the `node-N` directories in the `network` folder.
 This means you can kill and restart the network without losing state.
 You should be able to use MetaMask like normal to test out the network.

-To set up MetaMask, add:
+To set up MetaMask for the local network, add:

 RPC URL: `http://127.0.0.1:9650/ext/bc/C/rpc`
 Chain ID: `43112`